Bollinger Bands - Fibonacci Ratios Analysis & Signals

 The second band represents Fib 50 percent% retracement level

-When price hits one of the lines and reverses then an entry or exit signal gets generated.
+When price hits one of the lines and reverses then an entry or exit trading signal gets generated.

 Technical Analysis in FX Trading